 What do these numbers tell us?
 Without a doubt, women are at the forefront of community-led development.
-They actively participate in meetings.
+Women actively participate in meetings.
 They make decisions, analyze their communities’ issues, and seek appropriate solutions.
 And when they find such solutions and access the resources needed to transform solutions into projects, women secure better futures for their communities.
-They oversee the implementation of income generating projects, food loans, water purification efforts, and technologies that improve their health.
+Women oversee the implementation of income generating projects, food loans, water purification efforts, and technologies that improve their health.
 And this is to name but a few.

 Through their work, experiences, and continuous improvement, women are paving the way for the next generation of women.
 And we know they’ll do even greater things.

 As Adelayda and Martha (featured below) so powerfully shared:

 “Each experience lived leaves you with lessons learned.”